A Three-Operator Splitting Scheme Derived from Three-Block ADMM: Introduction

-As the first glance, the proposed splitting scheme is inferior to the Davis-Yin splitting since the new scheme needs to compute three proximal operators, while the Davis-Yin splitting only needs to compute two proximal operators.
-On the other hand, the extra computation of $\text{prox}_{d_2}^{\gamma}$ might improve the robustness of the splitting.
-In particular, the Davis-Yin splitting can be proven to converge for any constant step size any $\gamma\in (0,\frac{2}{L})$ \cite{davis2017three}.
-Numerically, when the step size $\gamma$ is much larger $\frac{2}{L}$, the Davis-Yin splitting will not converge, and the new splitting method can still converge, as will be shown in numerical examples in Section \ref{section_numerical}.
+Our proposed scheme is motivated by the dual form of the empirically efficient, classical three-block ADMM, from which we derive a new method to solve \eqref{three_operator_prob}.
+In numerical experiments, the original dual form converges only when the step size is constrained within a very limited range.
+By introducing a simple modification to this dual form, our new scheme significantly widens the permissible range of the step size, thereby improving its robustness and convergence properties.
+We can see that the proposed new scheme \eqref{intro:news} is similar to but different from the Davis-Yin scheme \eqref{intro:dys} and the ADMM dual form \eqref{intro:admm}.
+The proposed splitting method may appear less efficient than the Davis-Yin scheme, as it involves evaluating three proximal operators instead of two.
+On the other hand, the extra computation of $\operatorname{prox}_{\gamma d_2}$ might improve the robustness of the splitting.
+In \cite{davis2017three}, the Davis-Yin splitting was proven to converge for any constant step size $\gamma\in (0,\frac{2}{L})$.
+Numerically, when the step size $\gamma$ is much larger than $\frac{2}{L}$, the Davis-Yin splitting \eqref{intro:dys} and and the ADMM dual form \eqref{intro:admm} will not converge, and the proposed splitting method \eqref{intro:news} can still converge, as will be shown in numerical examples in Section \ref{section_numerical}.